 - It is highly recommended for your partner or somebody else to take up the responsibility of cleaning up the litter box of your cat.
 If at all you are left with no option but to do it yourself, gloves and hygiene have to be followed strictly down to the letter.

-- Since the parasites that are present in the cat faeces take nearly 2 days to get active and reach a potential of infection, it works to your benefit to clean the litter every day to keep the chances of infection minimal.
+- Since the parasites that are present in the cat faeces take nearly two days to get active and reach a potential of infection, it works to your benefit to clean the litter every day to keep the chances of infection minimal.

 - Opt to keep your cat indoors as much as possible.
 This will reduce the chances of it coming into contact with other animals as well as procuring unhealthy items from outside and ingesting them.